pacal/NPoco_Identity_Provider/README.md

         }
     }
 ```
 This example adds: Comment, Age, and Title to the custom Identity User.
-You will of course need to make sure you Database Schema reflects these new columns.
+You will of course need to make sure your Database Schema reflects these new columns.
 As you can see we also have the NPoco attributes as well.

 ### Installing the Identity Schema